razh/capstone/README.md

 To actually start working on something, we need to create our own personal branch.

-Branching off from the develop branch to work on something called featureName.
+Branching off from the develop branch to work on something called *featureName*.

     git checkout -b featureName develop

-When we want to save stuff.
+Committing our changes.

     git commit -m 'Commit comment.'

-When we want to send all our commits to the GitHub server.
+Sending all our commits to the GitHub server.

     git push origin featureName

-When you want to get the latest updates.
+Getting the latest updates.

+    git fetch origin featureName
-    git pull
+    git merge featureName

 Merging from the featureName branch back into develop.